Small Business, Jobs and the Economy

 Investing in Main Street and Supporting Entrepreneurs

-A shocking 73% of small businesses are turned away for conventional loans by banks.
-This is why we rely on loans guaranteed by the SBA to help fill this gap in access to capital.
-The Small Business Investment Companies Program, or SBIC, is an investment program with an SBA guarantee that increases access to capital for high-growth start-up businesses.
-Already, SBIC funding has helped companies like Costco, Apple, and Intel get off the ground when they were considered small businesses.
-But a 60 year-old law—the Small Business Investment Act of 1958—put a cap on the amount banks or federal savings associations can invest in SBICs.
-My bill, the Investing in Main Street Act, would amend that outdated law to triple the percentage of capital and surplus that a bank or federal savings association may invest in SBICs.
+An overwhelming majority of small businesses are turned away for conventional loans by banks, and only a tiny fraction receive third-party investments.
+This is why we rely on the SBA to help fill this gap in access to capital.
+Small Business Investment Companies, or SBICs, are SBA-backed institutions that provide both equity and debt investments to high-potential startups.
+SBICs have helped companies like Costco, Apple, and Intel get off the ground when they were considered small businesses.
+But a 60 year-old law—the Small Business Investment Act of 1958—put a cap on the amount that traditional banks or federal savings associations can invest in SBICs.
+My bill, the Investing in Main Street Act, would modernize that outdated law to triple the percentage of capital and surplus that a bank or federal savings association may invest in SBICs.
 This bill was already passed by the House of Representatives, and I am working towards getting it through the Senate and signed into law.

 Protecting Small Businesses During the COVID-19 Pandemic and Beyond

 Small businesses were some of the first and hardest hit by the COVID-19 pandemic.
 I worked quickly in a bipartisan manner on the House Small Business Committee to extend the Economic Injury Disaster Loan (EIDL) program to businesses hurt by COVID, and create brand new relief programs like the Paycheck Protection Program (PPP) to help businesses keep employees on payroll and stay afloat.
-I helped ensure pandemic aid was distributed equitably by creating a special $60 billion set-aside specifically for the community financial institutions and small lenders more likely to have relationships with the smallest businesses.
+I helped ensure pandemic aid was distributed equitably by creating a special $60 billion set-aside specifically for the community financial institutions and small lenders more likely to have relationships with the smallest businesses, which are disproportionately owned by people of color and women.
 In 2021, I worked with Democrats in Congress to pass the American Rescue Plan Act, an historic economic relief package that made more entities eligible for PPP and created two historic new grant programs, the Restaurant Revitalization Fund (RRF) and Hard Hit Industries Award Program.
 I am thrilled to say these programs were a tremendous success, saving thousands of small businesses and supporting jobs all across the country.